Božidar Bandović

-Božidar Bandović (Божидар Бандовић; born 30 August 1969) is a Montenegrin professional football manager and former player.
+Božidar Bandović (Божидар Бандовић; born 30 August 1969) is a Montenegrin professional football manager and former player who is the head coach of Thai League 1 club Port.

 Playing career

 Born in Nikšić, SR Montenegro, as a player, while playing for Red Star Belgrade, he won one national cup in 1993.

 He is the younger brother of another ex-Red Star footballer, Nebojša Bandović.

 Managerial career

 Start as assistant coach to the Greek coach Babis Tennes at Kerkyra (6/2005 – 6/2006) and Akratitos (6/2004 – 6/2005) Greek Second Division.
 Both years with different teams went from the Second to the First division.

 In Olympiacos from June 2006 till October 2010, he worked as head of analysis, scouter Olympiacos (July 2006 – January 2010) scouting opponent with team having successes playing Champion League and dominated in Greek Championship.
 Two times as assistant coach, Olympiacos (January 2008 - June 2008) to the head coach José Segura from Spain (team won championship, Greek Cup) and June 2010 – October 2010 assistant manager to Ewald Lienen from Germany.

 Bandović took the technical leadership of the Olympiacos two times (first September 2009 taken control of the team temporarily before Zico's arrival and second at January 2010 with Andreas Niniadis as his assistant after Zico's dismissal. as a caretaker coach after Temuri Ketsbaia's dismissal.

 Initially appointed as a head coach in September 2009 during the Champion League and had a successful start including three very credible games with Alkmaar and Championship away games with AEK and PAOK.
 Second time in January 2010, having taken over halfway through the season with the club playing in Champion League against Bordeaux.

 In November 2010 was hired by Kerkyra replacing Babis Tennes.
 In Kerkyra successful stay in The First Division that proved to be the first time in the history in Super League concerning they dropped down three times in the pas.
 In November 2011 he left the club.

-On 17 January 2012 he was officially announced as the team manager of Larissa, replacing Chris Coleman, but did not sign a contract.
+On 17 January 2012 he was officially announced as the team manager of AEL, replacing Chris Coleman, but did not sign a contract.

 As head coach called to Azerbaijan to manage FC Baku in June 2012.
-Took over the team 10 days before the Championship started.
+Took over the team ten days before the Championship started.
 Under Bandović's guidance, the team played in the first six play-offs and in semifinal of Azerbaijan Cup.
-First time in history team didn't lose 10 games in a row.
+First time in history team didn't lose ten games in a row.